meghanagupta28/Hand-Gesture-Detection-ML-/README.md

 The model code is in the form of a notebook and can hence be simply downloaded and run on the system after installation of the prerequisites.

+The saved model in the repository can be run from the cell 43 of the notebook.

 ### Results

-The model has a test accuracy of 92.05% and has high precision and recall.
+The model has a test accuracy of 98.93% and has high precision and recall.